The-Politico/chartwerk-editor/docs/chartwerk-backend.md

 The chart scripts themselves are also inlined.
 A `chartwerk` global object is created which the draw function ingests.
 In that way, a chart is rendered in the baked page almost identically as it is rendered in chartwerk-editor.

-Here's an example (using Django templating syntax) of how we bake a chart's scripts:
+Here's an example from django-chartwerk (using Django's templating syntax) of how we bake a chart's scripts into a single script tag:

 ```html
 <script type="text/javascript">